• Skip to primary navigation

 Ingredients for Thai Red Curry with Eggplant and Sweet Peppers.
 Slicing eggplant on a cutting board.
 Chopping red bell pepper on a cutting board.
 Sautéing veggies in a Dutch oven.

-• Second, use a micoplainer to grate the garlic and ginger.
+• Second, grate the garlic and ginger.
 Chop the veggies into bite size pieces.

 • Third, put some Jasmine rice on to cook.

-• Next, start cooking the Thai Red Curry by sautéing the eggplant and onion in a bit of coconut oil to soften, then add the sweet peppers.
+• Next, sauté the eggplant and onion in a bit of coconut oil to soften, then add the sweet peppers.
 Stir in the garlic and ginger, red curry paste, red pepper flakes, and brown sugar.

 • Last, deglaze the pot with broth and coconut milk.
-Stir in the tofu or chickpeas.
-Simmer for about 10 minutes, then stir in a squeeze of lime juice and a few tablespoons of Tamari.
+Stir in the tofu or cooked chickpeas.
+Simmer, then stir in a squeeze of lime juice and a few tablespoons of Tamari.

 By the time the curry is done, the rice is ready!
 Garnishing this Thai Red Curry with sesame seeds and Thai basil is a delicious way to add a little beauty, texture and flavor to this dish.